What does that mean for advertisers?

 7) Use Facebook Mobile Ads + Instagram Ads

 We’ve seen mobile Facebook ads deliver great results across different industries, from consumer products to B2B—it’s up to you to test whether it works for your brand.

-… and Instagram ads to get people to sign up for courses.
+Here’s an example by Udemy using both Facebook and Instagram mobile newsfeed ads to get people to sign up for courses.

-Mobile ads, on the contrary, display the headline with a smaller font, making the main ad text arguably the most important part of your ad copy.
+Mobile ads, on the contrary, display the headline with a smaller font, making the main ad text the most important part of your ad copy.

-8) Run a Free Giveaway Campaign
+8) Run A Free Giveaway Campaign

-Facebook giveaways and contests can be highly engaging and sometimes even fun.
+Facebook giveaways and contests are highly engaging.